 This score should be assessed and documented AND ACTED ON every shift

-Patients, both in pain due to increasing it or receiving analgesia due to lack of sensation, may refuse movement, both must still be moved 3 hrly unless otherwise assessed by your T/L. The choice to allow greater periods without disturbance should be documented in notes or in your charting due to increased risk it poses.
+Patients, both in pain due to levels increasing or receiving analgesia due to lack of sensation, may refuse movement, both must still be moved 3 hrly unless otherwise assessed by your T/L. The choice to allow greater periods without disturbance should be documented in notes or in your charting due to increased risk it poses

 Save your back!

 In a modern ICU mobility technology has seen a greater convenience for manual handling aids

 Hovermats, hoverjacks, slide sheets, fixed and portable lifters etc – its all there